2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 - a workshop on mining**, with discovery of various equipment (processor, graphics card, FPGA, ASIC, nerdminer, bitaxe);
-- an afternoon or evening especially for beginners, with thematic workshops**;
+- an afternoon or evening, especially for beginners, with thematic workshops**;
 - or even, **a joint meet-up with one (or more) neighboring meet-ups**.

 ####

-However, it is important **not to organize too many events in a month since, the more events there are, the more time they take** both organizers and participants; and this may lead some to reconsider before participating.
+However, it is important **not to organize too many events in a month since the more events there are, the more time they take** both organizers and participants; and this may lead some to reconsider before participating.

 ## Creating Stickers